 Figure A.2.1: Example NF management function layer structure

 As shown in Figure A.2.1, an example of NF management function model structure is given.
 Exposure governance management function (EGMF) shown in Figure A.2.1 is management function in network function model with the role of management service exposure governance (i.e. abstraction, simplification, filtering, etc.).
 When multiple NF management services are exposed to network management, the particular group of multiple NF management services can be represented by a set of NF management services.
 This set of NF management services are exposed as a bulk NF management service, by NF management function.
-Additional management service abstraction may be needed based on NF management services because of lack of trust relationship between management service provider/consumer cannot address management services to build a global view of subnet or meaningful management purposes.
+Additional management service abstraction may be needed based on NF management services because of lack of trust relationship between management service producer/consumer cannot address management services to build a global view of subnet or meaningful management purposes.